PKizzle/dns/README-diff-with-v1.md

 - `RR` lost the `Type` and `Rdlength` fields, type is derived from the Go type, `Rdlength` served no function at all.
 - `context.Context` is used in the correct places.
-- `ServeDNS` now has a context.Context, with `Zone(ctx)` you retrieve the pattern (usually) zone that lead to invocation of this Handler.
+- `ServeDNS` now has a context.Context, with `Zone(ctx)` you retrieve the pattern zone that lead to invocation of this Handler.
-- `internal/*` packages that hold code that used to be private, but was cluttering; also allowed for better naming.
+- `internal/*` packages that hold code that used to be private, but was cluttering the top level directory; also allowed for better naming.
   - builtin perf testing with internal/dnsperf
 - Interfaces do not have private methods.